Halium/docs/porting/index.md

 Now you need to put all the parts for your device together, and since our tree is based on LineageOS for `halium-7.1` or CyanogenMod for `halium-5.1` you can use the device files they provide.

-Parts that is needed:
+Parts that are needed:
-- device tree
+- Device tree
-- kernel source
+- Kernel source
-- vendor tree (eg from [TheMuppets](https://github.com/TheMuppets))
+- Vendor tree (e.g. from [TheMuppets](https://github.com/TheMuppets))

 You might have to check `lineage.dependencies`/`cm.dependencies` that is included in every LineageOS/CyanogenMod device repo for additional repositories.